Shajar87/Posture-Mood-Monitoring-System-Using-Deep-Learning/README.md

 4. Interactive Visualization: Provides insights into posture and mood statistics using pie charts.
 5. Alerts: Alerts the user when incorrect posture is detected or when it's time to take a rest.
 6. Contact Form: Allows users to send messages or feedback via a contact form.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.